Can I take vitamin C for UTI?

 There are many clinical studies that looked at ascorbic acid supplementation for a variety of health issues.
 In some studies, the patients took as much as 2 g of ascorbic acid daily.
 No adverse effects have been reported with doses up to 1,000 mg daily (1 g).

 However, it is also established that “daily vitamin C intakes of 100–200 mg produce near saturation of plasma and tissues”.
-This means that when you go above this dose, the rest is exerted in urine.
+This means that when you go above this dosage, the rest is excreted in urine as waste.

 At the same time, even larger doses of ascorbic acid (up to 1.8 g daily) do not reliably acidify the urine, as some studies show.

-A study discussed below shines the light on the complex circumstances in which vitamin C in a form of ascorbic acid could help prevent or treat UTI.
+A study discussed below shines the light on the complex circumstances in which vitamin C in the form of ascorbic acid could help prevent or even treat an acute UTI.

 Vitamin C for UTI treatment

 If you are a UTI “frequent flyer”, you must have heard about nitrites in urine.
-Nitrites (are not to be mistaken with nitrates) are a byproduct of certain bacterial activity.
-And only when nitrites are further converted into nitrogen oxide, then and only then ascorbic acid could help eliminate pathogens, as a laboratory experiment demonstrated.
+Nitrites (not to be mistaken with nitrates) are a byproduct of certain bacterial activity.
+And when nitrites are further converted into nitrogen oxide, then and only then can ascorbic acid help eliminate pathogens, as a laboratory experiment demonstrated.

 Therefore, this is what the study suggests:

-- Nitrates – are normally present in your urine, this is just a metabolite of food that you regularly consume.
+- Nitrates are normally present in your urine, as they are just a metabolite of food that you regularly consume.

 - Some bacteria produce an enzyme that changes urinary nitrates to nitrites (that’s why the presence of nitrites in the urine is an indirect indication of urinary tract infection).

-- At a low pH (acidic urine), nitrite is converted to a variety of nitrogen oxides (NO) that are toxic to bacteria.
+- At a low pH (acidic urine), nitrite is converted to a variety of nitrogen oxides (or “NO” on the chart of elements) that are toxic to bacteria.

 - In a lab experiment, ascorbic acid greatly increases the level of production of those nitrogen oxides (NO) from nitrite having a bacteriostatic effect in the urine comparable to antibiotics (trimethoprim, nitrofurantoin) tested in this model.
 So the pathogenic bacteria are killed with NO, and the more NO is released rapidly, the better the antibacterial effects.
-Also, just want to quickly point out that this has nothing to do with urine acidification.
 Therefore, ascorbic acid is merely a catalyst rather than an active ingredient.